Priocept/cmbootstrap/README.md

 # Overview
-cmbootstrap provides zero-code, masterless, metadata-based bootstrapping and configuration management of virtual machine or container instances on AWS, Google Cloud Platform, VMware, VirtualBox and Docker.
+cmbootstrap provides zero-code, masterless, metadata-based bootstrapping and configuration management of virtual machine or container instances on VMware, VirtualBox, Docker, AWS, Google Cloud Platform and OpenStack.

 cmbootstrap currently supports Ansible based configuration management but support for Puppet and other configuration management tools is planned in the near future.
 Retrieval of configuration management files from both Git and Subversion repositories are supported with support for Amazon S3 and Google Cloud Storage (GCS) storage buckets to be added soon.